bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el03">03.
 Program Structure: Chessboard</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>You can build the string by starting with an empty one ("") and repeatedly
+adding characters.
+A newline character is written "\n".</p>
+<p>To work with two dimensions, you will need a loop inside of a loop.
+Put
+braces around the bodies of both loops to make it easy to see where they start and end.
+Try to properly indent these bodies.
+The order of the loops must follow the order in which we build up the string (line by line, left to right, top to bottom).
+So the outer loop handles the lines, and the inner loop handles the characters on a line.</p>
+<p>You’ll need two bindings to track your progress.
+To know whether to put a
+space or a hash sign at a given position, you could test whether the sum of the two counters is even (% 2).</p>
+<p>Terminating a line by adding a newline character must happen after the line
+has been built up, so do this after the inner loop but inside the outer loop.</p>

 <p>Write a program that creates a string that represents an 8×8 grid, using newline
 characters to separate lines.
 At each position of the grid there is either a space or a "#" character.
 The characters should form a chess board.
 Passing this string to